HunterHoburg/lifeGameFrontend/gameEvents.md

 As an entrepeneur and child of a wealthy family, you've been successful with business endeavors like golf courses, fine steak distribution, high-class hotels, and real estate management.
 Unfortunately, you're also a dickhead, and need to declare financial bankruptcy for the fourth time before your presidential campaign.
 Lose $1,000,000, gain an orange gerbil for a toupee.

+You decide to further your education with a coding bootcamp; unfortunately, World War 3 just happened and computers are now completely useless.
+Lose $21,000.

+You invested in Zune.
+Lose $100,000.

+As a famous rapper, you are worth something like $100,000,000.
+However, after a failed push into the fashion industry, you lose much of that money.
+Despite your most heart-felt public tweets to Mark Zuckerburg, the jerk won't bail you out.
+You lose half of your money.

+You spent $500,000 installing bit-coin farming servers, but gold standard,  unstable currency blah blah blah you lose $100,000.

+The mafia shows up for your weekly protection fee, and you don't have it.
+Vinny takes a bat to your kneecaps, and the hospital bills total up to $40,000.
+The horse head in your hospital bed was pretty gross too.

+Your bank robbery goes horribly awry, and you end up cuffed in the back of a police cruiser.
+The judge set bail at $200,000, which you can afford.
+However, buying the fake passport and the tickets to Brazil end up costing you every penny you have left.
+You're a free man/woman, but you're now just as poor as everyone else living in your favella in Brazil.

 MARRIAGE